ARheault/GameAtlas/README.md

 ![image](https://user-images.githubusercontent.com/71666828/120891755-149a1600-c5bf-11eb-8f65-2ee1529acce3.png)

 If you have an issues please reach out and I will try to help!
 If you want to contribute or have any questions also feel free to reach out!
+Again you can contact me at alexdrhlt@gmail.com.